Toyota sells some Tesla shares, cooperation still possible

-Toyota, the world's biggest automaker, invested $50 million in the Palo Alto-based startup in May 2010 ahead of Tesla's initial public offering in June that year.
+Toyota, the world's biggest automaker, invested $50 million (31.18 million pounds) in the Palo Alto-based startup in May 2010 ahead of Tesla's initial public offering in June that year.

 Toyota said at the time the investment would give it a stake of about 2.5 percent, but the size of its current stake is not clear.
 Toyota said it would not disclose the timing or amount of the latest sale, which was first reported by the Nikkei business daily.